CXNSMB/onboarding/README.md

 - **App Registration**: `CXNSMB-github-lighthouse` (default) or your custom name
 - **Service Principal**: Linked to the app registration
 - **Federated Credential**: For GitHub Actions OIDC (passwordless authentication)
-- **User Access Administrator Role**: With security restrictions to prevent dangerous role assignments
+- **Owner Role**: With security restrictions to prevent dangerous role assignments while providing full Azure access
-- **Reader Role**: Subscription-wide read access for monitoring and reporting

 ## 🔒 Security Features

-The script assigns **two RBAC roles** with different security levels:
+The script assigns the **Owner role** with security restrictions using Azure RBAC conditions:

-### User Access Administrator (Restricted)
+### Owner (Restricted)
+- ✅ Full access to all Azure resources and services
+- ✅ Can manage subscriptions, resource groups, and all resources
-- ✅ Can assign most Azure roles
+- ✅ Can assign most Azure roles to other users and service principals
+- ✅ Perfect for comprehensive Azure management and deployments
-- ❌ **Cannot** assign Owner role
+- ❌ **Cannot** assign Owner role to anyone (including itself)
-- ❌ **Cannot** assign User Access Administrator role
+- ❌ **Cannot** assign RBAC Administrator role to anyone
-- ❌ **Cannot** assign RBAC Administrator role
+- ❌ **Cannot** delete existing Owner or RBAC Administrator role assignments
 - 🔒 Protected by Azure RBAC conditions

-### Reader (Unrestricted)
+This approach provides maximum Azure access for deployments and management while preventing the service principal from escalating privileges to the most dangerous roles.

+## 🎯 Scope Options

+The script supports two different scope levels for role assignment:

+### Subscription Scope (Default)
-- ✅ Can read all subscription resources
+- ✅ Owner role assigned to the current subscription only
+- ✅ Perfect for single-subscription projects
+- ✅ Requires subscription-level Owner permissions
+- ✅ Simpler setup and management

+### Management Group Scope
+- ✅ Owner role assigned at the specified management group level (or root level if no name provided)
+- ✅ Access to **all subscriptions** within the target management group
-- ✅ Perfect for monitoring and cost analysis
+- ✅ Perfect for enterprise-wide Azure governance and multi-subscription deployments
-- ✅ No modification rights
+- ✅ Enables cross-subscription resource management

-This dual-role approach provides maximum flexibility while maintaining security.
+- ✅ Automatically creates named management groups if they don't exist
+- ✅ Defaults to root management group when no name is specified
+- ⚠️ Requires management group-level Owner permissions
+- ⚠️ Broad access scope - use with caution

+**When to use Management Group scope:**
+- Multi-subscription enterprise environments
+- Cross-subscription resource deployments
+- Azure landing zone implementations
+- Enterprise governance scenarios
+- When you need tenant-wide access

+**When to use Subscription scope:**
+- Single subscription projects
+- Development/testing environments
+- When you want to limit blast radius
+- Simpler permission model

 ## ⚙️ Parameters